Salma-Yousry/auvnet_internship_assessment/README.md

 **Nawel** is a clean and responsive Flutter application for food and delivery services.
 It showcases modern UI with **Clean Architecture**, using reusable components and proper code separation.
-> 🛠 No backend/API is integrated — UI-focused only.

 ---